We are built on the strength of our people. Our leaders guide the mission, drive the vision and uphold our collective beliefs.

 Roger joined the firm in 1981 and has held positions ranging from technical to senior management in the underground storage group.
 Roger was named president of the underground storage group in 2002, and in 2004 he also assumed overall management responsibility of the firm’s U.S. power division.

 Roger holds a bachelor of science in geology from Illinois State University.
 He is a registered professional geoscientist in the state of Texas and a past president of the Solution Mining Research Institute.

-Megan Van Pelt is director of human resources for WSP USA.
+Megan Van Pelt is chief human resources officer for WSP USA.
 She is responsible for the oversight of programs including strategy, talent acquisition, employee development, succession planning, compensation and benefits.

 Megan has 20 years of experience as a human resources professional, with expertise in building talent, performance management and culture at major companies ranging in size from 400 to 130,000 employees.

 Prior to joining the firm, she was with Starwood Retail Partners, where she led all facets of human resources for the company’s corporate headquarters and 30 properties across 15 states.
 She was a member of the company’s executive leadership team, providing guidance on leadership development, succession planning, compensation and integration of acquired companies.

 Megan has experience working with several WSP partners and clients, including Jones Lang LaSalle (JLL) and Lend Lease Americas.
 At JLL, she served as a senior vice president and head of human resources, responsible for strategic human resources needs for JLL’s brokerage, capital markets, asset management, project delivery services, public institutions and retail businesses.
 As executive vice president and head of human resources in the Americas at Lendlease, she was a member of the executive leadership team, responsible for such strategic human resources initiatives as organizational development, compliance, compensation and benefits, talent management, and learning and development.